-Market Development Fees - Market development fees are fees paid by Ripple Labs Inc. ("Ripple") to the Company for developing and bringing liquidity to foreign exchange markets, facilitated by Ripple's On Demand Liquidity ("ODL") platform, and providing a reliable level of foreign exchange trading activity.
-The liquidity services provided by the Company are not considered distinct under ASC Topic 606, "Revenue from Contracts with Customers," and consequently MoneyGram will recognize fees received for market development services as vendor consideration in accordance with ASC Topic 705, "Cost of Sales and Services."
-The fees will be presented as a contra expense to offset costs incurred to Ripple and are recorded as incurred in "Transaction and operations support" in the Consolidated Statements of Operations.
+Market Development Fees - Market development fees are fees paid by Ripple Labs Inc. ("Ripple") to the Company for developing and bringing liquidity to foreign exchange markets, facilitated by their On Demand Liquidity ("ODL") platform, and providing a reliable level of foreign exchange trading activity.
+The liquidity services provided by the Company are not considered distinct under ASC Topic 606, Revenue from Contracts with Customers, and consequently MoneyGram recognizes fees received for market development services as vendor consideration in accordance with ASC Topic 705, Cost of Sales and Services.
+The fees are presented as a contra expense to offset costs incurred to Ripple and are recorded as incurred within "Transaction and operations support" in the Consolidated Statements of Operations.
 Per the terms of the commercial agreement, the Company does not pay fees to Ripple for its usage of the ODL platform and there are no claw back or refund provisions.

-For the year ended December 31, 2019, market development fees were \$11.3 million.
-Additionally, as of December 31, 2019, the Company had a receivable from Ripple for market development fees of \$0.9 million.
-For more information on the Ripple commercial agreement, see Note 16 - Related Parties.
+For the year ended December 31, 2020 and 2019, market development fees were \$50.2 million and \$11.3 million, respectively.
+Additionally, as of December 31, 2020, the Company had no receivable from Ripple for market development fees.
+As of December 31, 2019, the Company had a receivable from Ripple for market development fees of \$0.9 million.
+For more information on the Ripple commercial agreement, see Note 17 - Related Parties.

 Marketing and Advertising Expense - Marketing and advertising costs are expensed as incurred or at the time the advertising first takes place and are recorded in the "Transaction and operations support" line in the Consolidated Statements of Operations.
-Marketing and advertising expense was \$48.1 million and \$51.2 million for 2019 and 2018, respectively.
+Marketing and advertising expense was \$16.2 million and \$48.1 million for 2020 and 2019, respectively.

 Stock-Based Compensation - Stock-based compensation awards are measured at fair value at the date of grant and expensed using the straight-line method over their vesting or service periods.
-For grants to employees, expense, net of estimated forfeitures, is recognized in the "Compensation and benefits" line and expense for grants to non-employee directors (which excludes Thomas H. Lee Partners L.P. board representatives, who do not receive compensation for their service as directors) is recorded in the "Transaction and operations support" line in the Consolidated Statements of Operations.
-The Company accounts for modifications to its share-based payment awards in accordance with the provisions of ASC Topic 718, "Compensation - Stock Compensation."
+For grants to employees, expense, net of estimated forfeitures, is recognized in the "Compensation and benefits" line and expense for grants to non-employee directors is recorded in the "Transaction and operations support" line in the Consolidated Statements of Operations.
+The Company accounts for modifications to its share-based payment awards in accordance with the provisions of ASC Topic 718, Compensation - Stock Compensation.
 Incremental compensation cost is measured as the excess, if any, of the fair value of the modified award over the fair value of the original award immediately before its terms are modified, measured based on the share price and other pertinent factors at that date, and is recognized as compensation cost on the date of modification (for vested awards) or over the remaining vesting or service period (for unvested awards).
 Any unrecognized compensation cost remaining from the original award is recognized over the vesting period of the modified award.
-See Note 11 - Stock-Based Compensation for additional disclosure of the Company's stock-based compensation.
+See Note 12 - Stock-Based Compensation for additional disclosure of the Company's stock-based compensation.